fooplugins/foojitsu/README.md

 ####grunt release

-This first checks if a release with the current **pkg.version** exists in the **/releases/** directory.
+This first checks if a release with the current **pkg.version** exists in the root directory.
 If it does exist the task will fail and warn you to update the version number in the **package.json** file.
 If no release exists it then runs the **test** task.
-If all tests pass, the *README.md* from the output of the
-**build** task is copied to the root directory, and the *foojitsu.js* and *foojitsu.min.js* files are copied to the **/releases/** directory and have the current version appended (ex: *foojitsu-1.0.3.js* or *foojitsu-1.0.3.min.js*).
+If all tests pass, the *README.md*, *foojitsu.js* and *foojitsu.min.js* files from the output of the **build** task are copied to the root directory.
+Once copied this executes the following git tasks in the order displayed:

-##Notes
+1. gitadd - Stages all files with changes.
+This adds, modifies, and removes index entries to match the working tree.
+2. gitcommit - Commits all staged changes to the local repo using the title "New Release X.X.X".

-When checking in a new release tag the commit with "compiled", move the tag if it already exists.
-This tag acts like a snapshot in time for [rawgit.com](https://rawgit.com/), without it the new release will not be accessible.
+3. gittag - Tags the commit with the version number.
+This is basically a snapshot for [rawgit.com](https://rawgit.com/), without it releases are not accessible.

+Once the task is successfully completed you will just need to push the changes to GitHub.